javiocu/actualbudget-qnap-32k/README.md

 ---

-**Made with ❤️ for QNAP users who want privacy-focused budgeting on their NAS withouth fucking 32k problems**
+**Made with ❤️ for QNAP users who want privacy-focused budgeting on their NAS without fucking 32k problems**